The two-day meeting begins Oct. 17 at the BLM office in Farmington, 6251 College Blvd. The meeting is from 8 a.m. to 4:30 p.m. on both days.

 Darryl Dunlap, a member of the board of the directors for the New Mexico Off-Highway Vehicle Alliance, is one of several motorized users who will speak to the council about glade trails.

-Dunlap said Farmington's surrounding landscape is a world-renowned destination
+Dunlap said Farmington's surrounding landscape is a world-renowned destination for motorized and nonmotorized travelers.

 "It all boils down to people need to play nice and share the sandbox," he said.
 "If we all keep fighting everyone is going to lose."